 I was glad to have seen the actual stadium, and indeed the exact location where, every four years the Olympic torch is lit ready to make its long journey

 to that years venue.
 But the rest - rubble.
-Thank goodness that was the last site of rubble we are planned to visit.
+Thank goodness that was the last site of rubble we had planned to visit.

 On the way back we took a look around the very touristy

 shops.
 The Chef grabbed some rolls for lunch and I had a look for some replacement sandals.
-The nearest I got was a flimsy pair for sixty-five Euros.
+The nearest I got was a flimsy pair for sixty-five euros.
 I think I may need to look at sports shops to find what I want, though I doubt if I'll come across one

-After lunch we set out for our next destination - Camping Aginara Beach where we would spend just a few days.
+After lunch we set out for our next destination - 'Camping Aginara Beach' (GPS: N37.837777 E21.128638) where we would spend just a few days.
 The road was so much better and

 we arrived mid-afternoon.
 It's quite nice here actually, though all the signs around the site are in German, not even Greek and German, so I'll allow you one wild guess as to who are the most prevalent nation pitched up here

 And the forlorn paperback?

 Yesterday I finally finished my book about the submarine service and made a start on my next challenge - 'In The

 Presidents Secret Service'.
-It's a bit gossipy about the conduct of former presidents and their families as told by the Secret Service guys who guard them around the clock.
+It's a bit gossipy about the conduct of former US Presidents and their families as told by the Secret Service guys who guard them around the clock.

-I were to pass the book, of which I'd read about the first thirty pages in to the vehicle I would probably
+I were to pass the book, of which I'd read about the first thirty pages in to the vehicle I would probably lean up and sit it on the glass cover over the sink unit just inside the habitation door on the left.
+This I did.
+Sadly however, some hours later it

-dropped the book in to said water.
-Once discovered the book was absolutely sodden wet.
-I have since tried to dry it out but it is I fear an impossible task and I shall have to bin it and order a replacement off good old Amazon.
+an impossible task and I shall have to bin it and order a replacement off good old Amazon.